3MR7OSSAM/Quizy/README.md

 ## Authors

-- Your Name
+- Amr Hossam
-- Your Email
+- Amr70.vip@gmail.com

 ## Contact

-For any inquiries or support, you can contact us at [your-email@example.com](mailto:your-email@example.com).
+For any inquiries or support, you can contact us at [amr70.vipl@gmail.com](mailto:your-email@example.com).

 **Happy quizzing with Quizy!**